🔥 30% Off! →

 Kimberly Wilkes

-Whether you have outright ED or have gone a little soft with aging, you’re probably looking into the different ways you can enhance erectile function.
+Whether you have outright erectile dysfunction and can no longer have a natural erection or you have gone a little soft with aging, you’re probably looking into the different ways you can enhance erectile function and improve your sex life and sexual health.
 One of those ways is using a penis pump.
-But do penis pumps really work?
+But does a penis pump work?
 And are they the best choice for you?
 This blog post will answer those questions so you can make an informed decision.

-Penis pumps work.
-If they’re used correctly and with practice, these devices can lead to an erection suitable for sexual intercourse in most men.
+Penile pumps work.
+If used correctly and with practice, a vacuum erection device can lead to an erection suitable for sexual intercourse in most men with erectile dysfunction.

-• They can be used with other solutions.
-Penis pumps can be used together with other solutions such as ED medications, acoustic wave therapy, or a penile implant.
+Vacuum constriction devices can be used with other solutions.
+Penis pumps can be used together with other solutions such as erectile dysfunction medications, acoustic wave therapy, herbal supplements, or a penile implant.
 In fact, some men have the best success when they combine different methods.

-• Penis pumps aren’t invasive.
-No surgery or penile injections are required, making these a non-invasive method.
+Penis pumps aren’t invasive.
+No surgery or penile injections are required, making these a non-invasive method to improve erectile health.

-• They have less risks than many other ED treatments.
+Vacuum erectile devices are less risky than many other ED treatments.
 Penis pumps do have some side effects (more on this later).
 However, their risk of side effects or complications is lower than many other methods.

-• Penis pumps are affordable.
-They’re less expensive than most ED solutions on the market, including ED medications.
+Penile pumps are affordable.
+They’re less expensive than most ED solutions on the market, including medications for erection problems.

-• They can be used after prostate surgery.
-Penis pumps are safe to use after a radical prostatectomy.
+They can be used after prostate surgery for prostate cancer.
+Penis pumps are safe to use after prostate surgery procedures (radical prostatectomy) in men with prostate cancer.

 Possible Side Effects of Penis Pumps

-Most men can safely use a penis pump.
+Most men can safely use a penis pump to become erect.
 However, sometimes adverse effects can happen.

-• A cold or numb feeling or skin that looks blue.
+A cold or numb feeling or skin that looks blue.
 This can be due to tightness of the constriction band.
+A warm compress can reduce the cold feeling.

 • Feeling like your semen is trapped.
 When you ejaculate, it may feel like your penis won’t release all your semen.
 Ejaculation may also be painful.
 In some cases, the constriction rings that come with a penis pump may have a small cut out that can reduce this problem.